• Skip to primary navigation

 When will you get a payment?

-Distributions will be made to qualifying Class Members after the Court has finally approved the Settlements, all claims have been processed, and any appeals are resolved.
+Distributions will be made to qualifying Class Members after the Court has finally approved the Settlement, all claims have been processed, and any appeals are resolved.

 What happens if there are funds remaining after distribution?